Regional Water Quality Management Plan

 In addition, the plan provides the basis for:

-The major planning updating effort was adopted by the Commission in 2007.
-The interagency planning process used in this effort is shown here.
+The major plan update was adopted by the Commission in 2007 following an interagency planning process.
 The updated plan is set forth in Planning Report No. 50, A Regional Water Quality Management Plan Update for the Greater Milwaukee Watersheds, Part One - Chapters 1-12, Part Two - Appendices, Supplement to Part Two - Appendices C-F, December 2007, and includes the May 2013 Amendment.
-A plan summary may be found here.

 Total Maximum Daily Load Incorporation